-- The customer support, especially the response times, seem not to be the best for some, and no live chat appears to be available.
+- The customer support, especially the response times, seem not the best for some, and no live chat appears to be available.

 - Some specific fields and functions can be edited only in a limited way.

-- Searching for golf courses, pool, or water view homes is impossible.
+- Searching for golf courses, pools, or water-view homes is impossible.